City Bus (5O) or (101) from JR Kyoto Station; (203)Demachiyanagi Station to Kitano Tenmangu-mae

 Also called Sankomon (Gate of the Three Iurni-naries) because of the sculptured suns, moons,and stars it bears.

-This shrine enshrines Michizane Sugawara , who because of his great learning during his lifetime is worshipped as the patron of learning.
-Michizane was first especially favored by Emperor Uda, who bestowed great trust in governmental affairs upon him.
-But later he was exiled to Kyushu because of slander and died in exile in 903.
+This shrine enshrines Michizane Sugawara ,is famous for his great learning during his lifetime is worshipped as the patron of learning.
+Michizane was first especially favored by Emperor Uda.
+But later he was exiled to Kyushu because of slander and died in 903.
 After his death, severe earth- quakes and thunderstorms did constant damage in the home provinces, and it was thought commonly that these were the result of his wrath.
 The Imperial Court granted him the post- humous title of Karai TenJin, or God of Fire and Thunder ; because of the increasingly large number of his slanderers and their families who met with unexpected disaster, his power was more and more feared by the Court and the common people.

-Its annual festival is August 4, and there are also very many special rites connected with literary pursuits and agriculture.
-SHRINE A part of the present Honden, or Main Shrine, was built in 1607 by Toyotomi Hideyori.
-Both the Honden and Haiden have the irimoya-zukri style of roof, and there is a stone room between the two buildings.
-To the West and East of the Haiden are Gaku-no-ma, or Music Chambers’ ; the roofs of these bulldlngs are all united Into one roof this style of architecture is called yatsu-rnune-zukuri or gongen-zukuri.
-The buildings are designated as important cultural properties, and are representative examples of Momoyama architecture.
-The many plum trees in the shrine precincts are due to the fact that Michizane was fond of plum trees in his lifetime.
+Its annual festival is an August 4, and there are also very many special rites related with literary pursuits and agriculture.
+A part of the present Honden, also known as Main Shrine, was built in 1607 by Toyotomi Hideyori.
+Both the Honden and Haiden have the irimoya-zukri style of roof, and there stone room between the two buildings.
+To the West and East of the Haiden are Gaku-no-ma, or Music Chambers’ ; the roofs of these bulldlngs are all united into one roof.
+This style of architecture is called yatsu-mune-zukuri or gongen-zukuri.
+The buildings is important cultural properties, and are examples of Momoyama architecture.
+To represent Michizane, the shrine precinct is full of plum trees,which was his favorite tree that he loved thorough out his lifetime.

 City Bus (5O) or (101) from JR Kyoto Station; (201)Demachiyanagi Station to Kitano Tenmangu-mae.